the-coded-type/open-blog-revolution/README.md

 * Add Posts and Pages

 ### If you're comfortable with using markdown and GitHub

+You can edit and create posts in the GitHub repo directly.

 * You can add posts as `.mdx `files in the `/src/content/posts` folder
 * You can add pages as `.mdx `files in the `/src/pages` folder